-Pollard's subsidiaries are contingently liable for outstanding letters of guarantee in the amount of \$1,106 at December 31, 2014 (2013 - \$1,632).
-These letters of guarantee are part of Pollard's credit facility and are secured as disclosed in note 12.
+Pollard is contingently liable for outstanding letters of guarantee in the amount of \$1,257 at December 31, 2015 (2014 - \$1,106).
+These letters of guarantee are part of Pollard's credit facility and are secured as disclosed in note 11.

-During 2011 Pollard entered into a sale leaseback with an affiliate of Equities for land and building in Winnipeg, Manitoba.
-The property was sold for \$3,473 and leased back for five years (with an option to renew for an additional five year term) at an annual lease rate of approximately \$313.
-The sale value was determined through independent appraisal.
-See note 22 for further description.

 During 2008 Pollard entered into a sale leaseback with an affiliate of Equities for land and building in Council Bluffs, Iowa.
 The property was sold for \$4,081 and leased back for ten years at an annual lease rate of approximately US\$260.
 The sale value was determined through independent appraisal.

 Also in 2008 Pollard entered into a lease with an affiliate of Equities for a manufacturing facility in Winnipeg, Manitoba.
-The lease was for a 12 year 6 month period, ending March 31, 2021, at an annual base rate of approximately \$2,424.
+The lease was for a 12 year 6 month period, ending March 31, 2021, at an annual base rate of approximately \$2,453.
+In 2015, Pollard agreed to exercise its renewal clause which extended the lease until September 30, 2023.
+See note 21 for further details.

-16. Commitments and contingencies (continued):
+15. Commitments and contingencies (continued):